diegoboh/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student in economics at ({{< ref "https://www.upf.edu/web/econ" >}} "Universitat Pompeu Fabra"), interested mainly in international macroeconomics, macro-finance and financial regulation.
+I am a PhD student in economics at asdd, interested mainly in international macroeconomics, macro-finance and financial regulation.
 I also work as a research and teaching assistant at the Economics Department.